 For much of its history, Marine was held by Walter Beinecke Jr. as part of Sherburne Associates and was managed by Albert “Bud” Egan before Egan acquired it in 1966.

 Like its predecessors, Marine started out as a lumber supplier, but the firm diversified to offer a host of products and services.
 Over the years, Marine opened a garden center, a home center, and a modern department store on island.
 This expansion offered customers the opportunity to shop for not only building supplies and home and garden products, but also specialty items.
 A wine and cheese shop, hairdresser, and high-end dress shop were among its departments.
 Expansion began in the 1950’s with the addition of a downtown hardware and appliance store and a flower shop along Petticoat Row.
 In addition, the lumber division expanded by building panelized homes such as those found today along Goldstar Drive.
 The original site also grew to house these new services and include the purchase of the former Colonial Craft Shop-a millwork shop-located just east of the lumberyard.
 In 1966 a new building with large display windows was constructed to display its products and many services.
-In 1973, the company changed its name to Marine Home Center, and in the 1980’s it expanded across Orange Street where its kitchen design and appliance sales are located.
+In 1973, the company changed its name to Marine Home Center, and in the 1980’s it expanded across Orange Street where its appliance sales are located.